 From one type of pipeline to another… 20% of water in the UK is lost to leaks before it even reaches consumers’ homes.
 Problematic on our wet and rainy island, but far more dangerous in arid environments.
 The very factors that make water such a valuable resource in these locations — the baking heat and sun — make human inspection unfeasibly time-consuming and dangerous.

 Professor Amin Al-Habaibeh, from the School of Architecture, Design and the Built Environment at Nottingham Trent University is pioneering the use of drones to detect water leaks over large areas.
 His research uses infrared technology to locate changes in humidity from the air.
-This high speed, non-contact method allows drones to pinpoint the location of links so repairs can be carried out.
+This high speed, the non-contact method allows drones to pinpoint the location of links so repairs can be carried out.

 Buildings and Construction

 We’ve seen a lot of examples in this list of inspecting damaged assets.
 But what about inspecting assets that don’t even exist yet?

 Once a day, drones would fly over and around the site for the Sacramento Kings’ new stadium in California while it was still under construction.
-The visual footage would then be converted in a three-dimensional model, before being compared with the architectural plans via special software.
+The visual footage would then be converted into a three-dimensional model, before being compared with the architectural plans via special software.
 Areas, where the project was falling behind schedule, could be quickly identified and brought back up to speed before impacting the rest of the delivery timeline.